+[MINITUTORIAL]

 The Brier score and its decomposition

 Stephan Kolassa

 Sometimes we will forecast not a numerical value, but a class membership.
 How likely is it that someone will default on their credit, or have an accident… or that a drug will make it to the market?
 This exercise is one of classification, and probabilistic predictions are typically more useful than hard 0-1 predictions (https://stats.stackexchange.com/a/312787/1352).
 How do we assess the quality of such a probabilistic prediction?